parca-dev/parca-agent/README.md

                                    mode log.
       --offline-mode-upload        Run the uploader for data written in offline mode.
-      --off-cpu-threshold=0        The per-mille probablity of off-CPU event being recorded.
+      --off-cpu-threshold=0        The probability (0.0-1.0) of off-CPU event being recorded.
 ```